-In Stage 3, testing is carried out through real‑world trials of AI systems with large, diverse participant groups so that findings can generalize across user categories and contexts \cite{EvansPorterMicallef2024BreakingTesterStereotypes}.
-It also sets clear plans for who is eligible to participate and how samples are drawn, in line with evaluation requirements and human subjects research protocols and with attention to participant incentives and expected attrition.
-AI’s higher‑order, ecosystem‑level effects influence both users and non‑users of AI systems.
-Sampling can therefore be designed to include people who do not use AI, for example through stratified recruitment and oversampling, so their behaviors are well represented.
-Their participation can then be up‑weighted in analysis to counter adopter‑centric biases in existing data and improve generalizability to groups currently underserved by chat models \cite{zhou2025attentionnonadopters,kraishan2026aiinvisibilityeffectunderstanding}.

-For example, achieving this in EdTech might require enrolling teachers from different schools, with different seniority levels/ experience with AI \cite{RitterEtAl2007WhatEvidenceMatters}.
+Testing is carried out in Stage 3, through real‑world trials of AI systems with large, diverse participant groups so that findings can generalize across user categories and contexts \cite{EvansPorterMicallef2024BreakingTesterStereotypes} (illustrated in Figure~\ref{fig:stage3-edtech}).
+This stage also defines participant sampling based on evaluation requirements and in line with human subjects research protocols, participant incentives, and expected attrition.
+Since AI’s higher‑order effects can impact both users and non‑users, evaluators can use stratified sampling and oversampling to recruit people who do not use AI so their behaviors are represented.
+Non‑user responses can then be up‑weighted in analysis to reduce adopter‑centric bias and better represent groups currently underserved by chat models \cite{zhou2025attentionnonadopters,kraishan2026aiinvisibilityeffectunderstanding}.
+For example, in EdTech this might require enrolling teachers from different schools and with different seniority levels and experience with AI \cite{RitterEtAl2007WhatEvidenceMatters}.

-Participants are trained prior to testing to make sure they can meaningfully and safely exercise the system under evaluation, understand their role in the study, and are aware of the system’s intended use and limitations.
-A shared code of conduct is used to inform participants of applicable ethical considerations, data collection practices, acceptable use, and how to report or escalate any harms or unexpected behavior they may experience \cite{NAP29087}.
-The code of conduct also includes plain‑language descriptions of core functionality, known failure modes, and key limitations.
-Depending on the evaluation design, testers may also be trained on how to conduct adversarial testing.
+Participants receive training before testing so they can use the system safely and understand their role and the system’s intended use.
+They are provided informed consent and a code of conduct covering ethical considerations, data collection, acceptable use, and how to report or escalate harms or unexpected behavior \cite{NAP29087}.
+Codes of conduct should also describe core system functionality, known failure modes, and key limitations in plain language.
+Depending on the evaluation design, participants may also be trained to conduct adversarial testing.